aws-samples/shopfloor-connectivity/examples/in-process-pccc-s3/README.md

 # SFC Example in process configuration for Rockwell PCCC to Amazon

-The file in-process-pccc-s3.json file contains an example template for reading data from a Rockwell controller using PCCC over EthernetIP and sending the data to an S3 bucket.
+The file `in-process-pccc-s3.json` contains an example template for reading data from a Rockwell controller using PCCC over EthernetIP and sending the data to an S3 bucket.

-In order to use the configuration, make the changes describer below, and use it as the value of the --config parameter when starting sfc-main.
+In order to use the configuration, make the changes described below, and use it as the value of the --config parameter when starting sfc-main.

 A debug target is included in the example to optionally write the output